hack2024/movie_web_trailer/README.md

 ### Author
 **Fernando Balmaceda - phantom2024@gmail.com**

-Copyrights © 2014 All Rights Reserved by Canvas Inc.
+To improve the style of the page, I used a part of a template called CANVAS (Copyrights © 2014 All Rights Reserved by Canvas Inc.)